 Switch diaper brands

 Some diapers contain volatile organic compounds that could cause skin irritation.
-You can easily take care of the problem by switching to a diaper brand that’s hypoallergenic and antibacterial, and contains no harmful chemicals, like chlorine, phthalates, dioxin, alcohol, latex, or fragrances.
-Bamboo diapers and wipes are great, naturally antibacterial options.
+You can easily take care of the problem by switching to a diaper brand that’s hypoallergenic, and contains no harmful chemicals, like chlorine, phthalates, dioxin, alcohol, latex, or fragrances.
+Bamboo diapers and wipes are great, sustainable options.

 Purchase larger diapers